 Here are some sender name tests to try out:

 - Consistency vs. Change: Should you use the same name for consistency, or try changing it up email to email to garner more attention?

 - Personal vs. Company: Should you use an individual's name, your company name, or some combination? (e.g. 'Ellie Mirman,' 'HubSpot,' or 'Ellie Mirman, HubSpot')

 - Category-Related Name: If you have a subscriber in a particular segment of your business, you can try sending an email from the name of that segment (e.g. 'Small Business Team').
 If your subscriber signed up for a particular type of content, try using a name related to that specific content type (e.g. 'HubSpot Webinars)'.

-Reminder: Test Just One Thing at a Time
+Reminder: Test only one thing at a time.

 The key with any of these tests is to test just one element at a time so you can isolate your variables and thus tie the difference in results is to that particular change.
-And if you crank through this list of BIG email tests, here are some great ideas for quick, smaller tests to always be optimizing.
+And if you crank through this list of BIG email tests, here are some great ideas for quick, smaller tests.

 Editor's note: This post was originally published in December 2012 and has been updated for comprehensiveness.